 What are Floor Trusses?

-The simplest configuration includes two diagonal beams connected to a horizontal beam.
+They consist of triangular units made of beam-like components; the simplest configuration includes two diagonal beams connected to a horizontal beam.

 Floor Truss Applications